Jenni722/UE4-Cookbook/README.md

 * An understanding of Design Patterns is advisable.
 * And understanding of Agile practices is advisable.

-If you reference a public resource, please credit the original in the C++ code and in the related BP.
+If you reference a public resource, please credit the original in the C++ code and in the related BP, or make a note to go along.
+If you want to demonstrate a feature, create a new

  =Jenni